Mental Health Facilities Scranton, PA

 First Hospital Wyoming Valley - 15.9 miles from Scranton, PA

 First Hospital Wyoming Valley is a mental health center in Kingston, Pennsylvania, located at 562 Wyoming Avenue, 18704 zip code.
 First Hospital Wyoming Valley provides hospital inpatient treatment.
-First Hospital Wyoming Valley offers cognitive behavioral therapy, dialectical behavior therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
-More services available at First Hospital Wyoming Valley include intensive case management, chronic disease/illness management and case management.
+First Hospital Wyoming Valley offers activity therapy, trauma therapy and group therapy to seniors 65 or older, adults and children / adolescents.
+More services available at First Hospital Wyoming Valley include intensive case management, chronic disease/illness management and assertive community treatment.

 Learn More